Caspar2318/react-native-job-finder/README.md

 npm start => to start the server => download "Expo go" mobile app to see link with QR code to check phone version and also can check web version through link provided.

 (if this doesn't work, the alternative method is to run command "npm install -g expo-cli" and then run "expo-cli start --tunnel")

+while building app, if mobile app crushes, and no error inside code, press 'r' inside command line to reload mobile app, sometimes reload few times the error will go.